Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 is negotiated during the SRT handshake exchange and is equal to 120 milliseconds.
 The recommended value of TsbpdDelay is 3-4 times RTT.

+It's worth noting that TsbpdDelay limits the number of packet retransmissions to a certain extent making impossible to retransmit packets endlessly.
+This is important for live data transmission.

 #### TSBPD Time Base Calculation {#tsbpd-time-base}

 The initial value of TSBPD time base (TsbpdTimeBase) is calculated at the moment of